MikeMaximus/gbm/GBM/readme.txt

 Windows:

 - GBM will no longer crash if the UAC prompt is cancelled while restarting as Administrator.

+Known Issues:

+- (Linux) The "Quick Launcher" won't accept using the "Enter" key on the game list combo box to trigger closing the form and launching the game.
+You need to hit "Tab" then "Enter".

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html